 Top 15 famous handwritten signatures you can take inspiration from

 Here are the top 15 famous handwritten signatures of entrepreneurs you are probably familiar with.
-You will see Some of the nuances we covered in the “basic properties of handwritten signatures” within these example , so pay attention and think how you can incorporate any of these in your own signature.
+You will see Some of the nuances we covered in the “basic properties of handwritten signatures” within these examples, so pay attention and think about how you can incorporate any of these in your own signature.

 Co-founder of Apple, the late Steve Jobs went unconventional in his signature and wrote it in all lowercase script.
 He would write his name in an ascending angle, telling us that he had ambition and was forward-thinking.